harkaitz/c-geminifs/README.md

 ## Things to do

-- Implement a pool in "pool.c" for making it faster.
+- Save certificate hashes in a directory.
+- Better pool algorithm.
 - Add options for different parameters.
 - Add symbolic links.
-- Add gopher support.
 - Add support for other URIs outside gemini, for example `ftp://www.example.com name` would be a link named "name" linking to `/www/ftp:/www.example.com` where `/www/ftp:` is another file system.
+- Maybe rewrite the whole thing in rust.

 ## Style guide